ArchiveTeam/WebArchiver/README.md

 ### Add a job

 A crawl of a website or a list of URLs is called a job.
-To add a job a configuration file needs to be processed and added to the network.
+To add a job a configuration file needs to be processed and added to WebArchiver.
 The configuration file has the identifier and the following possible options.
-* `url`: An URL to crawl.
+* `url`: URL to crawl.
 * `urls file`: Filename of a file containing a list of URLs.
-* `urls url`: URL to a webpage contaiing a raw list of URLs.
+* `urls url`: URL to a webpage containing a raw list of URLs.
-* `rate`: URL crawl rate in URL per second.
+* `rate`: URL crawl rate in URLs per second.
-* `regex`: Regex a discovered URL should match.
+* `regex`: Regular expression a discovered URL should match.
-* `depth`: Depth to crawl.
+* `depth`: Maximum depth to crawl.

 For all settings except `rate` and `depth` multiple entries are possible.